Millions of us have transitioned to working from home during the pandemic. As a result, the demand for vacation homes has climbed.

 A vacation home allows you to escape the stresses of ordinary life.
-But sometimes being away from modern conveniences can be stressful, too.
+But sometimes, being away from modern conveniences can be a stressor too.

-If you live off of organic food and the only grocery store in town sells packaged ramen, are you going to be upset?
-If you have a young family and you’re 50 miles away from the nearest emergency center, will you be putting your family at risk?
+If you buy organic, is it going to be an issue if the only grocery store in town sells packaged foods?
+If you’re 50 miles away from the nearest ER, will you be putting your family at risk?

-Make sure that your desired vacation spot is comfortable and convenient for you.
-If you’ve done your research and you plan on bringing in renters, you can let them know what’s convenient about the area as an added selling point.
+Make sure your desired vacation spot is both comfortable and convenient.
+If you’ve done your research and plan on renting, you can let renters know that the convenience factor (including walkability) is an added selling point.

-Find out from your realtor about what people have to say about their experience in the area.
-During the off-season, walk around town, dine at some restaurants, and ask the locals how they like living there.
-If you can, live in the area for a couple of weeks during the off-season.
+Ask your realtor what people have to say about their experience in the area.
+During the off-season, walk around town, dine at some restaurants, and chat with the locals about how they like living there.
+Consider living in the area for a couple of weeks off-season, if you can.

-If you’re planning on using the home yourself when you don’t have renters, remember that you’ll most likely be using it during the off-season.
-If you’re planning on having renters year-round, you have to make sure your vacation home has year-round appeal.
+If you plan to use the home yourself when you don’t have renters, remember that you’ll probably be using it off-season.
+If you plan to have renters year-round, you need to make sure your vacation home has perennial appeal.